 Most roads in York are adopted.
-An 'adopted road' is public road which we are responsible for maintaining; find out about our responsibility for adopted and unadopted roads in York.
+An 'adopted road' is public road which we're responsible for maintaining; find out about our responsibility for adopted and unadopted roads in York.

 Map of adopted roads in York